142CodeGreen/RAG-with-NeMo-Guardrails/README.md

 ---

 # RAG practice using NVIDIA NIM, NVIDIA NeMo Guardrails, LlamaIndex, Milvus (GPU-accelerated setup) and Gradio UI
-This notebook is to practise building a RAG application with references to the NVIDIA Developer YouTube video: https://www.youtube.com/watch?v=09uDCmLzYHA&t=574s and a NeMo Guardrail practice at https://github.com/wenqiglantz/nemo-guardrails-llamaindex-rag.
-The RAG allows users to upload PDF documents and carry out Q&A with the chatbot in the context of the loaded documents.
+This notebook is to practise building a RAG application under the NVIDIA Developer Program.
+The simple RAG allows users to upload PDF documents and carry out Q&A with the chatbot in the context of the loaded documents.
 The following components have been included in the RAG:

 1. Selected NVIDIA NIM as a foundational LLM model- using API key to connect;
 2. NVIDIA NeMo Guardrails, including input, output rails to structure proper bot response and reduce hallucination;